Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 - Prove results using mathematical induction
 	- Prove results for sums, for example $1+4+9+...+n^2=\frac{n(n+1)(2n+1)}{6}$ for any positive integer $n$
 	- Prove divisibility results, for example $3^{2n}-1$ is divisible by 8 for any positive integer $n$
-- Identify errors in false 'proofs'
+- Identify errors in false 'proofs by induction',
 #### ME-T3 Trigonometric Equations
 #### ME-C2 Further Calculus Skills
 # Calculus